Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 For NIED, it must be demonstrated that the emotional distress came about due to the provider’s negligent conduct.
 In IIED, it must be shown that the provider’s behavior was outrageous or extreme, and it was intended to cause emotional distress.

-Economic damages, on the other hand, refer to tangible, out-of-pocket losses.
+Economic damages refer to tangible, out-of-pocket losses.
 These can include medical bills related to the treatment of your emotional distress, such as costs for therapy or counseling, and any medications needed to manage symptoms of anxiety, depression, or post-traumatic stress disorder.
 If your emotional distress has forced you to take time off work, you could also claim lost wages.

 Compensation Amounts